lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 ## Introduction

-*R* is one of the most popular programming language in the world, it's free to use, it has a vast, vibrant and supporting community, but its environment is quite simple and dry, even is powerful, and its learning curve is quite steep.
-Moreover, there is no unique interface shared among different OS.
+*R* is one of the most popular programming language in the world, it's free to use, it has a vast, vibrant and supporting community, but its environment is quite simple and dry, even if powerful, and its learning curve is quite steep.
+Moreover, there is no unique interface shared among different OS; actually, on Linux there is only the command line.

-Here comes *RStudio*, as the nowadays most popular IDE for *R*, that offers great productivity enhancement, and a unique GUI for Linux, Windows and Mac.
+Here comes *RStudio*, as the nowadays most popular IDE for *R*, that offers great productivity enhancements, and a unique GUI for Linux, Windows and Mac.

 *Shiny* and *RMarkdown* are two relatively recent *R* packages, that allow users to easily convert *R* code into interactive webpages and dynamic documents online.

-Finally, *RStudio Server* and *Shiny Server* allow any researcher or analyst to share shiny apps and RMarkdown documents with their team members, colleagues and/or stakeholders in their organization or anyone in the world with access to the Internet.
+Finally, *RStudio Server* and *Shiny Server* allow any researcher or analyst to share shiny apps and RMarkdown documents with their team members, colleagues and/or stakeholders in their organization, or anyone in the world with access to the Internet.

-This relatively short doc explains how to set up *RStudio Server* and *Shiny Server* on an *Ubuntu* Machine in the Cloud using the *Google Compute Engine*, part of their quite complete IaaS offer called *Google Cloud Platform*.
-The current offer for a trial is $300 for 2 months, that allows anyone to learn how to build a powerful analytics machine in minutes without breaking the bank (actually, without even spending 1p).
+This short doc explains the essential for setting up both *RStudio Server* and *Shiny Server* on an *Ubuntu* Machine in the Cloud using the *Google Compute Engine*, part of their quite complete **IaaS** offer called *Google Cloud Platform*.
+The current free trial is $300 for 2 months, that allows anyone to learn how to build and use a powerful analytics machine in minutes without breaking the bank (actually, without even spending 1p).

 ## Setting up the data-analytics framework